 K&K Insurance offers policies for activity camps, boy scouts, conference centers, day camps, leadership camps, learning camps, religious retreats, resident camps, summer camps and more.
 Their policies include general liability, property, and more.
 They “take fun seriously”!

-Travmark has a great resource on the top things to know when buying summer camp insurance which is a great resource to all Camp Directors.
-They also offer camp accident and liability insurance coverage.
+Travmark has a great resource on the top things to know when buying summer camp insurance which is a great resource to all Camp Operators.
+They also offer camp accident coverage and liability insurance coverage.

 Most major insurance companies offer some of the services mentioned above.
 If your organization already has some kind of insurance packages, consider talking to your current provider.
 It may be cheaper to insure your camp activities through the same provider that ensures other aspects of your organization.

-Finding the right insurance for your organization’s camp can take a long time and involve contacting a large number of people.
+Finding the right coverage for your organization’s camp can take a long time and involve contacting a large number of people.
 It’s important to have all of your documents in order well in advance to give yourself all of the time that you need to shop around with different providers to get the best option at the best price.
 Summer camp insurance covers all your bases, unexpected events, and possible outcomes.
 Whether you run a day camp, overnight camp, or a specialty camp like sports camps and technical camps, protect yourself, your campers, and your employees with the right insurance.